Linda Katehi: Career

 In her early US career, Katehi worked at the University of Michigan, Ann Arbor from 1984 to 2001 as a professor of electrical engineering and computer science, and as associate dean of academic affairs and graduate education starting in 1994.
 She was hired as the engineering dean at Purdue University in 2002.
 While there, she increased both the faculty by 15% and research funding within the engineering department.
 In 2005, Katehi became the first female provost and vice-chancellor of the University of Illinois at Urbana-Champaign.
 After four years at the University of Illinois, Katehi became the 6th Chancellor of the University of California, Davis in 2009, succeeding Larry Vanderhoef.
 She was the first female chancellor of the university.

 Katehi's expertise is in circuit design and her research focuses on antennas.
-She currently holds 19 patents.
+She holds 19 patents.
 Through her academic roles she has been a mentor to over 70 postdoctoral fellows.

 In addition to her university roles, Katehi was appointed by President George W. Bush to the committee on the National Medal of Science.
 She chaired the 12-member committee, along with the Secretary of Commerce's committee for the National Medal of Technology and Innovation, until 2010.
 She was appointed to the FBI's National Security Higher Education Advisory Board in 2010.
 Katehi is a fellow of the American Association for the Advancement of Science and in 2011, she was elected to the American Academy of Arts and Sciences.
-She is also a member of the National Academy of Engineering where she chaired the committee on K-12 engineering education for two years.
+She is also a member of the National Academy of Engineering where she chaired the committee on K–12 engineering education for two years.

-For her academic work, she has received awards including the AHC Aristeio Award in Academics in 2011 and a Gabby Award for her achievements in education and academia, also in 2011.
+Current position

-In 2014, she received an honorary degree from the American College of Greece as part of their annual commencement ceremony.
+Since October 2019, Katehi has served as the O'Donnell Foundation Chair II Professor of Engineering and Distinguished Chair Professor of Electrical and Computer Engineering at Texas A&M University, College Station, Texas.
+She also holds appointments as Professor of Materials Science and Engineering and Professor of Intelligent Electronics.
+Her current research focuses on intelligent edge RF electronics, neuromorphic computing using analog memory, and the co-design of analog hardware with artificial intelligence algorithms.
+Funding for this work has come from BAE Systems, the State of Texas, and Texas A&M University's Targeted Proposal Teams initiative.

-In 2015, the National Academy of Engineering presented Linda Katehi with its Simon Ramo Founders Award recognizing her "extraordinary impact on the engineering profession" and "leadership in engineering research and education."
+Technology transfer and entrepreneurship

-In 2019, Katehi was hired as Professor at the Electrical and Computer Engineering Department at Texas A&M University, College Station.
+In December 1994, while at the University of Michigan, Katehi co-founded EMAG Technologies, Inc., located in Ann Arbor, Michigan.
+The company was established to commercialize her research in high-frequency circuit and antenna modeling using fast multiresolution-based computational methods.
+Since its founding, EMAG Technologies has employed more than 100 engineers and markets EM.Cube, described as the first high-frequency circuit and antenna software with extensive design capabilities, along with NEOSCAN, a portable electro-optic, fiber-based system for non-invasive vector near-field measurements.
+Katehi retained an ownership interest in the company throughout her subsequent academic positions.